-PGA of Canada members play many roles in the Canadian golf industry, and our Code of Professional Practice is a guideline for ethical conduct in all of those roles.
+PGA of Canada members, apprentices, and applicants play many roles in the Canadian golf industry, and our Code of Professional Practice is a guideline for ethical conduct in all of those roles.
 Above and beyond our roles, PGA of Canada members are professionals and at all times will aspire to hold themselves, their fellow members, and the PGA of Canada to conduct and practice standards befitting a professional in the golf industry.

 This Code of Professional Practice is based on our core values: trusted brand, progressive leadership, and pride of membership.
 Each of the commitments set out below is framed by these values.

 1. Our Commitment to Ourselves.
 We pledge to:

 1.1 Maintain professional integrity, fidelity to the sport of golf, and a sense of great responsibility to employers, employees, manufacturers, golfers, and fellow professionals such that these notions transcend thought of material gain